ahnngo/CSC410GA2/README.md

 # CSC410GA1
-The repo for first GA assignment
+The repo for the second  GA assignment